ED-IP/Milestone-3-project/README.md

 # Milestone 3 (Description)

-A dictionay of Computer Science terms
+A simple dictionay for Computer Science terms

 ## UX